blindpandas/bookworm/bookworm/resources/userguide/en/bookworm.md

 * Full text search with customizable search options
 * Advanced and easy to use annotation tools.
 You can add named bookmarks to mark places of interest in the text for later reference, and you can add comments to capture an interesting thought or create a summary of the content at a particular position in the text.
 Bookworm allows you to quickly jump to a specific comment and view it.
 Later, you can export these comments to a text file or HTML document for later use.
 * For PDF documents, Bookworm supports two different styles of viewing pages; plain-text and fully rendered, zoomable, images.
-* Support for using OCR to extract text from scanned documents and images using Windows10 builtin OCR engine.
-You also  have the option of downloading and using the freely available Tesseract OCR Engine within Bookworm.
+* Support for Optical Character Recognition (OCR) to extract text from scanned documents and images.
+Bookworm integrates the built-in Windows 10 OCR, the open-source Tesseract engine, and the powerful Baidu AI Cloud OCR services.
 * Look for term definition in Wikipedia, and read Wikipedia articles from within Bookworm
 * A built-in web article extractor that allows you to open URLs and automatically extract the main article from the page.
 * Document navigation via Table of content is extensively supported for all document formats